ncatlab/nlab-content/pages/1323.md

 A category $C$ with finite products and all small coproducts is **infinitary distributive** if the statement applies to all small coproducts.
 One can also consider $\kappa$-distributivity for a [[cardinal number]] $\kappa$, meaning the statement applies to coproducts of cardinality $\lt\kappa$.

-Any [[extensive category]] is distributive, but the converse is not true.
+Any [[extensive category]] with finite products is distributive, but the converse is not true.

 ## Properties